Frequently Asked Questions

 An optical disk drive (ODD) uses a laser light to read and write data.
 These drives were popular in the 1990s and 2000s for storing data, music, and other multimedia files.
 They were sold both inside computers and also as standalone devices.
 Please note that in this particular settlement, the drives that are eligible are DVD-RW, DVD-ROM, and COMBO drives.
 In other words, all DVD drives are included, but solo CD drives are not eligible.

 ODD drives in this case can be both internal (inside a computer) or external (as a standalone device that plugs into the computer or other device).
-If you bought a computer with two internal drives, it’s suggested that you report one as internal and the other as external, for a total of two optical disk drives.
+If you bought a computer with two internal drives, it’s suggested that you report it as such: two “Computer/Internal” optical disk drives.
 Remember that the date of purchase for these devices/drives is from 2003 to 2008.
 Be as accurate as you can and make sure the number reflects what you would be willing to testify to in court, under oath, if required.

 No, there is not a set limit to the number of disk drives that can be claimed.
 However, you should only report the total number of devices/drives that you would testify to at trial under oath if required, under penalty of perjury.
 We reserve the right to audit any large volume claim.